James-SymonsHicks/Market-Dynamics-Attention/README.md

-# Market-Dynamics-Attention
+# The Influence of Market Dynamics on Retail Investor Attention

+This repository contains the data and code for the following article:

-Repository for "The Influence of Market Dynamics on Retail Investor Attention", 2024, UCL Journal of Economics, 2(1).
+    Symons-Hicks, J., 2023.
+The Influence of Market Dynamics on Retail Investor Attention.
+UCL Journal of Economics, 2(1).

+## Organisation:

+## Notes: